Quick Answer

 Why is liability insurance getting more expensive in 2026?

-Liability insurance costs are rising primarily because of social inflation — a pattern of larger jury awards, more aggressive litigation, and increased use of third-party litigation funding.
-Insurers have absorbed significant unexpected losses on long-tail liability claims and are now raising premiums and tightening coverage terms to restore profitability.
-Emerging risks like AI-related liability and cyber exposure are adding additional pricing uncertainty.
+Liability insurance costs are rising primarily because of social inflation, a pattern of larger jury awards, more aggressive litigation, and increased use of third-party litigation funding.
+Insurers including Travelers, Chubb, and AIG have absorbed significant unexpected losses on long-tail liability claims and are now raising premiums and tightening coverage terms to restore profitability.
+Emerging risks like AI-related liability and cyber exposure, tracked by Lloyd’s of London, are adding additional pricing uncertainty on top of those structural pressures.

 What is social inflation in insurance?

-Social inflation refers to the rise in insurance claim costs driven by factors beyond economic inflation — particularly larger jury verdicts, plaintiff-friendly legal environments, and the growing role of litigation funding firms that finance lawsuits in exchange for a portion of settlements.
-It is one of the primary drivers of commercial liability premium increases in 2024–2026.
+Social inflation refers to the rise in insurance claim costs driven by factors beyond general economic inflation, particularly larger jury verdicts, plaintiff-friendly legal environments, and the growing role of litigation funding firms that finance lawsuits in exchange for a portion of settlements.
+According to Swiss Re Institute, it has added billions in unexpected losses to carrier balance sheets over the past five years and is one of the primary drivers of commercial liability premium increases through 2026.

 How much have commercial liability insurance rates increased recently?

-Rate increases vary by coverage type, but commercial auto liability has seen increases of 12–18% per year, umbrella and excess liability has risen 15–25% annually, and construction liability has climbed as much as 30% per year in high-risk segments.
+Rate increases vary by coverage type, but commercial auto liability has seen increases of 12–18% per year, umbrella and excess liability has risen 15–25% annually, and construction liability has climbed as much as 30% per year in high-risk segments, per Marsh’s Global Insurance Market Index.
 General liability for small businesses has typically increased 8–15% annually over the past two years.

 What is a nuclear verdict and how does it affect insurance?

 A nuclear verdict is a jury award that exceeds $10 million, often seen as disproportionate to the actual damages involved.
-These verdicts are becoming more common across transportation, healthcare, and construction liability cases.
-They increase insurers’ loss exposure, which drives up premiums for all policyholders in affected categories — not just those involved in high-profile cases.
+These verdicts are becoming more common across transportation, healthcare, and construction liability cases, as documented by the American Bar Association’s Tort Trial and Insurance Practice Section.
+They increase insurers’ loss exposure across entire coverage categories, raising premiums for all policyholders in affected lines, not just those involved in high-profile cases.

 What is third-party litigation funding and why does it matter for liability insurance?

 Third-party litigation funding occurs when an outside investor or firm finances a lawsuit in exchange for a share of any settlement or judgment.
-It allows plaintiffs to pursue cases they might otherwise drop due to legal costs, which increases the volume and scale of claims that insurers must defend against or settle.
-This practice is a significant contributor to rising liability insurance costs.
+It allows plaintiffs to pursue cases they might otherwise drop due to legal costs, increasing both the volume and scale of claims that insurers must defend or settle.
+Research from the RAND Corporation has tracked its growth as a significant contributor to rising liability insurance costs across commercial lines.

 Are small businesses more affected than large corporations by rising liability premiums?

-In many ways, yes.
-Small businesses have less financial flexibility to absorb premium increases, cannot self-insure as easily, and often operate in industries — like construction and contracting — where rates are rising fastest.
-Large corporations can spread costs across operations, establish captive insurance programs, or retain more risk internally, options that are typically not available to small and mid-sized businesses.
+Small businesses generally have less financial flexibility to absorb premium increases and cannot self-insure as easily.
+They also tend to concentrate in industries, construction, contracting, food service, where rates are rising fastest.
+Large corporations can spread costs across operations, establish captive insurance programs, or retain more risk internally.
+Those options are typically out of reach for businesses without the capital reserves or actuarial infrastructure to manage them.
+The NFIB identified insurance cost escalation as a top-five operational concern for small business owners in early 2026.

 What is captive insurance and is it a good alternative?

 A captive insurance company is a privately held insurer created by a business or group of businesses to cover their own risks, rather than purchasing coverage from a commercial carrier.
-Captives can provide more stable pricing and customized coverage terms, but they require significant capital, regulatory compliance, and actuarial expertise to manage properly.
-They are growing in adoption as traditional market conditions tighten.
+Captives can provide more stable pricing and customized coverage terms, but they require significant capital, ongoing regulatory compliance with state insurance departments, and actuarial expertise to manage properly.
+They are growing in adoption as traditional market conditions tighten, but they are not a practical option for most small or mid-sized businesses without sufficient premium volume and reserve capacity.

 How does rising liability insurance affect consumers?

-When businesses pay more for liability coverage, those costs are typically passed along through higher prices for goods and services.
-In healthcare, construction, and transportation — three sectors with the steepest premium increases — consumers may see direct cost impacts.
-Beyond pricing, rising liability costs can also slow business expansion, reduce service availability, and contribute to broader economic caution.
+When businesses pay more for liability coverage, those costs typically pass through as higher prices for goods and services.
+In healthcare, construction, and transportation, three sectors with the steepest premium increases, consumers may see direct cost impacts.
+Rising liability costs can also slow business expansion and reduce service availability, contributing to broader economic caution in ways that extend well beyond the insurance market itself.

 What can businesses do to manage rising liability insurance costs?